Strategies for Motif Investing

 As passive-investing funds, such as index funds and ETFs, the surge in popularity, Motif Investing has emerged as another low-cost and simple means of buying a portfolio wrapped in one package.
 Also, similar to robo-advisors, Motif Investing provides portfolios with rebalancing features.

 But like any investment product, service, or security, Motif Investing will benefit some investors while it may not be the best fit for other investors.
 Learn the advantages and disadvantages of motifs before you invest.

 Motif Investing Definition

-Motif Investing is a company that offers its own alternative to packaged investment portfolios like mutual funds, ETFs or the combined service of robo-advisors.
-Therefore Motif Investing is part investment product and part service.
+Motif Investing is a company that offers its own alternative to packaged investment portfolios like mutual funds, ETFs, or the combined service of robo-advisors.
+Therefore Motif Investing is a part investment product and part service.

 The definition of motif is a decorative design or pattern, or a theme in an artistic display.
 Similarly, Motif Investing offers investors a selection of theme-based investment portfolios that are designed around a particular investing theme or trend.
 For example, some of the motifs available include Social Networking, Biotech Breakthroughs, and Online Gaming World.